NiklasRosenstein/pydoc-markdown/readme.md

 The old style of using Pydoc-Markdown with a YAML or PyProject configuration to generate files and kick off the build is now deprecated but will be maintained for the foreseeable future (at least until the next major version bump).
-It is strongly recommended to migrate your existing projects to using the [Novella build backend][].
+It is strongly recommended to migrate your existing projects to using the Novella build backend.

 ### Contributing to Pydoc-Markdown